Black disabled veteran says Buffalo Wild Wings receipt contained vile racist slur

 The year prior, the company offered free wings for a year to an unhoused man in Louisiana who found “For Homeless F***!” scrawled across the top of his receipt.
 BWW employees have also been subjected to ugly episodes by customers.

-Earlier this year, a guest at a restaurant in Napierville, Illinois, reportedly wrote “Nope” on his credit card receipt instead of leaving a tip, and that the server should “go back to Africa.”
+Earlier this year, a guest at a restaurant in Naperville, Illinois, reportedly wrote “Nope” on his credit card receipt instead of leaving a tip, and that the server should “go back to Africa.”

-Marc and Natasha Loman are now seeking a $5 million judgment and $350,000 in punitive damages from Buffalo Wild Wings and corporate parent, Blazin’ Wings, Inc., plus pre- and post-judgment interest, court costs, and attorney’s fees.
+The Lomans are now seeking a $5 million judgment and $350,000 in punitive damages from Buffalo Wild Wings and parent entity, Blazin’ Wings, Inc., plus pre- and post-judgment interest, court costs, and attorney’s fees.